sourcec0de/airpair-notify/README.md

 }
 ```

-`twitter.stream.track` is the phrase that will be tracked by the twitter stream.
+`twitter.stream.track` is the phrase that will be used to filter results in the twitter stream.
+Make this useful.
+If your only interested in AirPair listings that are for `nodejs` or `ruby`
+be sure to make your track phrase reflect this. `@airpair #nodejs #aws`
 An OSX notifcation will be fired off any time a new tweet comes in from AirPair.

 ## USE